LVH-Tony/LVH-Tony/README.md

 - SQL for Data Science from University of California Davis
 - dbt Fundamentals from dbt labs

-Feel free to contact me with any questions or if you are interested in collaboration.
-Looking forward to hearing from you!

 ## ⛪ Community Service

 **SOS Children’s Villages International**
 [Monthly Donor] – CODE: CG21926
-Jul 2020 - present

 **Baby Rescue Association – Hội cứu thai nhi** [Caretaker]